• Home

 ROUTES: Waste Management routes in Europe from cradle to grave (EURAD WP)

-ROUTES is a Strategic Studies Work Package (WP) within EURAD.
-It aims to share experience and knowledge on radioactive waste management (RWM) routes between Waste Management Organisations (WMOS), Regulatory Technical Support Organisations (TSOs) and Research Entities (REs) from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage.
+ROUTES was a Strategic Studies Work Package (WP) within EURAD.
+It aimed to share experience and knowledge on radioactive waste management (RWM) routes between Waste Management Organisations (WMOS), Regulatory Technical Support Organisations (TSOs) and Research Entities (REs) from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage.

 Overview